mantidproject/mantid/docs/source/interfaces/Muon Elemental Analysis.rst

 Elements whose name appears in grey lack any peak data and thus cannot be plotted.
 To observe the peaks of any other, click on its label which should turn yellow.
 Now plot data from one of the detectors and select all the peaks you would like to examine: main, secondary, gamma and electronic.
-Lines should appear for each of the peaks.
+Lines will appear for each of the peaks.
-Lines corresponding to different elements should appear in different colours.
+Lines corresponding to different elements will appear in different colours.

 To remove lines from a specific element, click on its label on the periodic table which will return to the original colour.